Software

 3. Helps you with your requirement to continuously monitor vendors adequately

-The Different Types of SOC Reports
+The Different Types of Third-Party Vendor SOC Reports

-If you haven’t been requesting and reviewing SOC reports, then make sure you adopt this important practice.
-It’s a regulatory requirement for some and a good recommendation for others.
-In general, they’re the best audit reporting tool to review vendors and auditors and examiners will expect to see these reports and the corresponding analyses on file as part of your due diligence process.
+In general, SOC reports are the best way to gain insight into your vendor’s control environment.
+Auditors and examiners will expect to see these reports and the corresponding analyses on file as part of your vendor due diligence process.
 Ensuring that you have these documents and analyses on file can help avoid exam findings and a lot of headaches down the road.
-If you’re not sure where to begin, check out the American Institute of Certified Public Accountants (AICPA) website for helpful information like this here.
+If you’re not sure where to begin, check out the AICPA website for helpful information like this here

 Subscribe to Venminder